rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: The wavelet transform decomposes the time series into wavelets, capturing both time and frequency information.

+**Cost Function**: Similar to Fourier transform, wavelet transform focuses on identifying significant components in the time-frequency domain rather than using a traditional cost function.

 **Example**: Detecting transient anomalies in system logs that may indicate short-lived security events.

 ### Summary
 Understanding these key time series analysis models and their applications in cybersecurity helps in selecting the right tool for analyzing temporal data and making informed decisions.
 Each model has its strengths and is suited for different types of problems, from simple trend analysis to complex forecasting and anomaly detection in high-dimensional data.

 ### 4.8 Recommendation Systems